 - Dental charting and treatment planning

-Our unique program provides students with hands on training and the technical skills required to be successful in an administrative role.
+Our unique four-month program provides students with hands-on training and the technical skills required to be successful in an administrative role.
 Contact us today to schedule a tour of ACI Medical & Dental School.